start portlet menu bar

 One big way owning a home builds wealth is when the value of your home increases.
 For example, if you bought a house three years ago for $275,000, and the house is now worth $325,000, that $50,000 increase in value adds $50,000 to your home’s equity or the “wealth” you own in it.

-It is hard to guess how the value of your home might rise in the future and where your house is located can have a big impact on how much the price might change too.
+It is hard to guess how the value of your home might rise in the future.
+Where your house is located can have a big impact on how much the price might change too.
 The Federal Housing Finance Agency (FHFA) reports that average U.S. home prices increased 6.3% from January 2023 to January 2024.
 This is higher than longer-term averages.
-From January 1991 to January 2023, the FHFA states that home prices have increased an average of 4.4% a year.
+From January 1991 to January 2023, the FHFA states that home prices increased an average of 4.4% a year.

-Your wealth can increase quickly when your home value goes up fast, as it has in many places during 2023.
-Keep in mind that your home’s value can go down, as well as up.
+Your wealth can increase quickly when your home value goes up fast as it has in many places in recent years.
+Keep in mind your home’s value can go down, as well as up.

 The ideas we’ve discussed here are recommended by many financial advisors.
 Get out of debt.
 Make and manage your monthly budget.
 Have an emergency fund.
 Get appropriate insurance coverage.
 Buy a house you can afford while saving for retirement.
 Pay down your mortgage faster than you are required.
 Once you’ve got those things set, then consider other ways that might increase your wealth.